discovery

 We define gains as outcomes your customers aspire to achieve with their jobs.
 Those gains make your customers happier and job-to-be-done easier.
 Depending on the priority, there can be multiple types of gain:

-• Required — these are gains that are essential for a solution to work.
+• required — these are gains that are essential for a solution to work.

-• Expected — these are the outcomes customers expect with their solution, although they aren’t mandatory.
+• expected — these are the outcomes customers expect with their solution, although they aren’t mandatory.

-• Desired — gains your customers would like to achieve but are not expecting.
+• desired — gains your customers would like to achieve but are not expecting.
 This can be a nice and convenient app interface.

-• Unexpected — the outcomes that delight your customers.
+• unexpected — the outcomes that delight your customers.
 These can be your opportunity to gain a competitive advantage by creating unique features to cover unexpected gains.

 Consider how relevant particular gains are for customers — some can be more crucial than others, so remember to prioritize gains.
 Also, make them specific, find out how your users measure their success, and differentiate the gains.